antonyhaman/podegen/README.md

 ```
 <details>
   <summary>Or if you don't like Page Factory approach...</summary>
-  ...you can also enjoy 'classic' Page Object class:
+  ...you can also enjoy 'classic' Page Object:

 ```java
 public class SearchResultsPage {